Kanopi Team

 Elements such as social media feeds, blog post updates, and news articles help keep higher ed websites fresh and relevant, showing visitors that the university is keeping up with current events and contributing to important conversations.

-One example of this includes the social media feed on the Rhode Island School of Design’s alumni website homepage.
-The feed pulls in recent Instagram posts, creating cross-platform content promotion and giving website visitors an easy way to connect with the university through social media.
+One example of this includes the news feed on the Rhode Island School of Design’s alumni website homepage.
+The feed is a scrolling carousel of recent news updates and blog posts that alumni community members may be interested in.

 The University of British Columbia’s website also offers an effective example of updated content.
 The homepage spotlights upcoming events, faculty members, community issues, research developments, and more.